NEW! LESVOS: EUROPEAN SPRING MIGRATION MAGIC

 their fascinating

 life histories.
-Vivid

-photographs of hummingbirds
+of hummingbirds

 in the United States,

-Costa Rica, and Ecuador
+Costa Rica, and

-tell the story of
+Ecuador tell the

-how these birds survive
+birds survive in

-in habitats that
+habitats that range

-range from tropical
+from tropical forests

-forests to the forests
+to the forests of

-of the Andes Mountains.
+the Andes Mountains.

 Photo: